idvorkin/idvorkin.github.io/_d/2016-2-11-Insomnia.md

 Read a book for 20 minutes, if I'm awake at the end of 20 minutes, get up, grab a coffee and start working on the thing I'm dreading.
 Usually I can lean in, make a tonne of progress, and feel better about it.
 Often, I'll even get into a bit of flow, and pound through several hours of the task feeling more confident and relieved.
 At that point, I can either continue with my day or go back to bed for a quick 20 minute nap.

 If the problem isn't a task I can work on, then I should clear my head, trying to replace the thing that's bugging me with something more pleasant.
-TO do this I can do the following:
+To do this I can do the following:

 - 2 minutes - deep breathing
-- 10 minute - meditation.
+- 10 minutes - meditation.
 - Journalling - what actions I need to take
 - Journalling - voices in my head
 - Magic Practice